DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio_businosmichael/README.md

 # dismathportfolio_businosmichael

 ### Week 2:
-- I was introduced to Discrete Mathematics and its significance in engineering and the current information society.
+- I was reintroduced to Discrete Mathematics and its significance in engineering and the current information society.
-- The Syllabus was explained for me to know what is to be expected in the course.
+- The Syllabus was explained to us which .
 - Thinking critically and logically is the goal of the course.
-- Logical Connectives and their respective truth tables.
+- Logical Connectives and their respective truth tables was very similar to general math so it was easy for me to grasp the idea behind it.
+- Basic terms like proof, proposition, axioms, etc... was taught to us

 | Logical Symbol | Logical Operator |	Shorthand | Logical Expression |
 | ------------- |:-------------:| -----:| -----:|